migratorydata/migratorydata-demo-gamification-confluent/README.md

 ### How to run:

-- Start Kafka, Ksqldb and Migratorydata using docker-compose.yml file from backend-deployment running command:
+- Get the latest docker image for MigratoryData server using the following command: docker-compose pull

-      docker-compose up
+- Start Kafka, Ksqldb and Migratorydata using docker-compose.yml file from backend-deployment running command: docker-compose up

 - Add ksql streams from file KSQL-GAMIFICATION-STREAMS.sql: